 3. An interactive and engaging community

-Apart from creating your own content, users can also “Save” posts, interact with others through “Likes”/”Comments”, or even press “Follow” to subscribe to a particular user/brand that they like.
+Apart from creating their own content, users can also “Save” posts, interact with others through “Likes”/”Comments”, or even press “Follow” to subscribe to a particular user/brand that they like.

 Little Red Book uses a recommendation algorithm to create a customized homepage based on users’ browsing and searching history.
 It also offers an “Explore” feature based on this same data.
 This function allows users to focus on topics they are interested in and sort out unwanted information.